 - a.
 Continue to inventory vernal pools and evaluate the biological value of the breeding pools and adjacent terrestrial habitat to rank the pools and create a conservation plan based on the values.
 (Conservation Commission) - b.
-Seek to reclassify highly significant vernal pools as Class II wetlands so that they are protected by the Vermont Wetland rules.
+Investigate the need to identify and to reclassify highly significant vernal pools as Class II wetlands so that they are protected by the Vermont Wetland rules.
 (Conservation Commission) - c.
 Map forested dispersal corridors that connect adjacent significant pools.
 (Conservation Commission, Planning Commission)